provenance-io/docs/faq/delegator-faq.md

 Please take a moment to thoroughly understand [how delegation and staking work](delegator-faq.md#what-is-a-delegator) along with the [risks](delegator-faq.md#risks) outlined in the previous section.
 {% endhint %}

-### Staking Using the Provenance Explorer
+### Staking Using the Provenance Blockchain Explorer

-The easiest way to stake your Hash to a [Validator](validator-faq.md) is by using the [Provenance Explorer.](https://explorer.provenance.io)
+The easiest way to stake your Hash to a [Validator](validator-faq.md) is by using the [Provenance Blockchain Explorer.](https://explorer.provenance.io)

 #### Connect Your Wallet to Explorer

-If you have a Provenance or Figure Wallet, navigate to the Provenance Explorer and click the "Connect Wallet" key in the upper right hand corner and select your wallet type:
+If you have a Provenance Blockchain or Figure Wallet, navigate to the Provenance Blockchain Explorer and click the "Connect Wallet" key in the upper right hand corner and select your wallet type:

 ![Select a Wallet Type to Connect](../.gitbook/assets/image%20%2822%29.png)